NickDickinsonWilde/tinymce4-plugin-qrcode/README.md

-tinymce 4 plugin qrcode
+tinyMCE 4 plugin qrcode
 ======================

-A QRcode wizzard plugin for tinymce 4
+A QRcode wizzard plugin for tinyMCE 4

 ### installation